kristjanjansen/fachwerk2/README.md

 <f-math>b = a^2</f-math>
 ```

-The true power of the framework appears when math functions are combined with live variables:
+The true power of the framework emerges when math functions are combined with live variables:

 ```vue
 <f-slider set="a" />